Matrx007/Sugupuu/README.md

 # Sugupuu
-Our submission to ASI Karikas 2021 Finale (https://asikarikas.ee/) Made in 4 hours
+Our submission to ASI Karikas 2021 Finale (https://asikarikas.ee/)

-Team:
+Made in 4 hours
+*(we won, gg)*

+**Team:**
 Rainis Randmaa
 Gregor Suurvarik
 Robin Teaste
 Karl-Mihkel Ott

 To compile from source, open in IntelliJ IDEA.